Surviving in a Romance Fantasy Novel

 Spoiler

 he doesn't like wielding a real blade due to having killed many before for survival.
-While he'll say he's lazy and doesn't want to get into trouble, the truth seems to be instead his dislike of combat and his own incredible talent for killing, as well as his desire to stay by the side of those who've helped him before.
+While he'll say he's lazy and doesn't want to get into trouble, the truth seems to be instead that once he had to kill many in self-defense, and had hated both the killing and the sight of the bereaved families, bitterly wishing that he had found another method to save himself.
+As such, his dislike of combat is nothing more than his desire to avoid using his own incredible talent for killing, as well as a general wish to live a simple life by the side of those he cares about.

 [collapse]

-He has a rational reason for not accepting the affection of the girls around him, and has verbatim asked them not to fall in love with him, to no avail (they're all quite aware of this issue), while still having done enough for each woman that their love for him is quite understandable.
+He has a rational reason for not accepting the affection of the girls around him, and has verbatim asked them not to fall in love with him, to no avail (they're all quite aware of the danger it could cause), while still having done enough for each woman that their love for him is quite understandable.

 Overall, for a harem/romance novel, this is great stuff.
 I don't understand why this would be rated at 4 or below when many novels in the same genre receive much higher ratings despite having far less charismatic protagonists and much weaker reasoning for the affection borne by would-be heroines. <<less